-Antoine Laniez is a counsel with NautaDutilh and head of the Luxembourg Litigation & Arbitration practice, which was included in the Legal 500 rankings a mere three years after its creation.
-He represents a wide range of corporate clients and banks in complex arbitration and litigation related to commercial law, corporate disputes and insolvency.
-He also advises clients on Luxembourg and European labour law and corporate employment matters.
+Antoine Laniez is a partner with NautaDutilh and head of the Luxembourg Litigation & Arbitration practice, which was included in the Legal 500 rankings a mere three years after its creation.
+He represents a wide range of institutional clients in complex arbitrations and litigations related to commercial law, corporate disputes and insolvency.
+Antoine further has a significant track record in cross border recognition and enforcement proceedings.

 Prior to joining NautaDutilh in 2014, Antoine gained in-depth litigation and arbitration experience, with a focus on commercial law, while working at two other renowned law firms based in Luxembourg.

 Antoine studied private law at the University of Toulouse and holds a master's degree in European law from the University of Franche-Comté.
 During his studies, he took part in the Erasmus exchange programme in The Hague (2003).
 He also holds an LL.M. in litigation from the Universities of Nancy-Strasbourg and Luxembourg (2005).
-He was a lecturer on the law faculty at the University of Lorraine until 2016.
+He was a lecturer on the law faculty at the University of Lorraine for several years.

 Antoine is a regular speaker at international conferences and seminars and a frequent contributor to litigation and arbitration publications in Luxembourg.
-He is a member of the Comité Français de l'Arbitrage (CFA), the Association pour la Protection des Données au Luxembourg (APDL) and the Think Tank pour l'Arbitrage.
+He is a member of the Comité Français de l'Arbitrage (CFA), and a board member of the Luxembourg Association pour l'Arbitrage.

-Antoine was admitted to the Luxembourg Bar in 2006, as a solicitor to the higher courts of England and Wales in 2011, and to the French Bar in 2013.
+Antoine was admitted to the Luxembourg Bar in 2006, as a solicitor to the higher courts of England and Wales in 2011 (non practicing), and to the French Bar in 2013 (non practicing).
+His complex litigation and arbitration expertise is recognized by legal guides such as the Legal 500 and Leader's League.
+In 2020, he was ranked as future leader in arbitration by Who's Who Legal.

 Antoine is fluent in French and English and proficient in Spanish.